nateP82/compostCollectors/Design/userStories.md

 As a user, I want to be able to see my account information.
 [MVP]

 ## Edit profile
 As a user, I want to be able to edit my profile information at any time.
-[MVP]
+[Stretch Goal]

 ## View user collection statistics
 As a user, I want to view a personalized chart on my compost contributions [MVP]